nemonik/Intellect/README.rst

 5. Dependencies
 ---------------

 * `ANTLR3 Python Runtime <https://github.com/antlr/antlr3/tree/master/runtime/Python>`_ that will contrain you to Python 2.x.
+In the past I've noted here that "Python 3 at present is not supported, because ANTLR3 appears not to support Python 3."
+Well, that's not exactly true, there is a Python3 runtime, I just wasn't aware of it nor have I worked with it.
+It can be found here  `ANTLR3 Python3 Runtime <https://github.com/antlr/antlr3/tree/master/runtime/Python3>`_
 * Python itself, if you don't already have it.
 I've tested the code on Python 2.7.1 and 2.7.2., but will likely work on any and all Python 2.x versions.
-In the past I've noted here that ""Python 3 at present is not supported, because ANTLR3 appears not to support Python 3."
-Well, that's not exactly true, there is a Python3 runtime, I just wasn't aware of it nor have I worked with it.
-It can be found here  `ANTLR3 Python3 Runtime <https://github.com/antlr/antlr3/tree/master/runtime/Python3>`_

 6. Source Code Contributions
 ----------------------------